codelitt/launchpage-rails/README.md

 2.Social sharing <br />
 3. Auto mailer <br />

+Items you should change to customise it for your needs (baring the obvious.
+I'm not listing those.
+You'll see the title, etc.):

-.gitignore includes the mail initializer because it contains passwords/usernames etc. Here is the layout for stmp through google.
+1. The .gitignore includes the mail initializer because it contains passwords/usernames etc. Here is the layout for stmp through google.
 Just fill with your own information:

 <pre><code>ActionMailer::Base.smtp_settings = {
 	:address			=> "smtp.gmail.com",